 Description

-The c5m tall memorial stands in the churchyard, to the north side of the Church of the Holy Trinity (Grade I-listed).
-It takes the form of a rough-hewn granite cross with a wheel-head in the Celtic style.
-The cross shaft rises from a tapering plinth.
-The plinth stands on a stone base made to look like a stony outcrop.
+The Widdrington War Memorial is a 5-meter tall structure located in the churchyard on the north side of the Church of the Holy Trinity, which is a Grade I-listed building.
+The memorial features a rough-hewn granite cross with a wheel-head designed in the Celtic style.
+The cross shaft rises from a tapering plinth, which is set on a stone base that resembles a natural stony outcrop.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.